MicrosoftDocs/mixed-reality/enthusiast-guide/mixed-reality-portal-error-messages.md

 If you get a **Check your USB cable** error message:

-- Make sure your USB port is a a SuperSpeed USB 3.0 port.
+- Make sure your USB port is a SuperSpeed USB 3.0 port.
 - Connect your headset to a different SuperSpeed USB 3.0 USB port, if available.
 - Try removing any extenders or hubs between the headset and the computer.